John Stith Pemberton: Sale of Coca-Cola

 Soon after Coca-Cola was launched, Pemberton fell ill and was nearly bankrupt.
 Sick and desperate, he began selling rights to his formula to his business partners in Atlanta.
-Part of his motivation to sell was that he still suffered from expensive continuing morphine addiction.
+Part of his motivation to sell was that he still suffered from his expensive ongoing morphine addiction.
 Pemberton had a hunch that his formula "someday will be a national drink," so he attempted to retain a share of the ownership to leave to his son.
-However, Pemberton's son wanted the money, so in 1888, Pemberton and his son sold the remaining portion of the patent to a fellow Atlanta pharmacist, Asa Griggs Candler, for $300 (USD), which in 2022 purchasing power is equal to $9,372.88 (USD).
+However, Pemberton's son wanted the money, so in 1888, Pemberton and his son sold the remaining portion of the patent to a fellow Atlanta pharmacist, Asa Griggs Candler, for $300 (USD), which in 2026 purchasing power is equal to $10,545.85 (USD).